NIH grant

 In the United States, the National Institutes of Health (NIH) are the primary government agency responsible for biomedical and public health research.
 They award NIH grants through 24 grant-awarding institutes and centers.

 The NIH supports $31 billion in research annually, given to more than 300,000 researchers at more than 2,500 institutions for research into a variety of conditions.
 Each institute of the NIH has separate appropriations from Congress determined on an annual basis.
 Percentages of grant applications funded vary by institute, from 8% (National Institute of Nursing Research) to 29.6% (National Institute of General Medical Sciences), with an overall average of 18%.
 Funding percentages have dropped from over 30% in the early 2000s, mainly due to an increase in applications, rather than a decrease in funds available.
 In 1998, 24,100 applications were received, and 7,500 were funded with a total of $1.9 billion.
 By 2005, the number of applications had grown to 43,000, of which 9,600 were funded with a total of $3.4 billion.
 In 2015, 52,000 applications were submitted and 9,500 were funded with $4.3 billion.
 Grants are assessed based on their significance, innovation, and approach.

 The major grant awards of the NIH are divided into Research Grants (R series), Career Development Awards (K series), Research Training and Fellowships (T & F series), Program Project/Center Grants (P series), and miscellaneous programs.

 There are various requirements for grants.
 Some grants are specified for "new investigators", which is defined as someone who has not received a prior NIH grant other than a career award or specific small grants (R15, R21, R56, etc.).
 An "early stage investigator" is someone who has received their PhD or MD or has finished residency within the past 10 years.

+The National Institute of Health maintains an open-access database NIH reporter, that provides information on NIH-funded research including titles, principal investigators, and abstracts.
+One purpose of the REPORTER is to get potential grant applicants "a snapshot of one’s field including possible collaborators and competitors".